wp-plugins/wp-ticket/readme.txt

 == Screenshots ==
 1. Ticket Entry form can be added in a page using a shortcode
 2. Search Tickets form can be added in a page using a shortcode
-3. Displays Ticket single page on the frontend
+3. Displays Ticket single page and Recent Tickets sidebar widget on the frontend
 4. Displays Ticket Edit screen in admin area
 5. Displays Ticket List in admin area
 6. Displays WP Ticket Pro dashboard with statistics and charts in admin area